 - Routine – Frequency, intensity, time and type of the exercise.

-- Self-motivation – Personal motivation can play a main role in exercising and sustaining it as a habit.
+- Self-motivation – Personal motivation can play a main role in exercise.

 - Biophysical issues – Certain conditions like fatigue or injury can restrain the type of exercises you can do.

-- Psychosocial commitments – Home or family situations like having a baby can affect your exercise routine.
+- Psychosocial commitments – Home or family situations like having a baby can compromise your exercise routine.

-- Environmental factors – Environment/weather can affect your mood to exercise.
+- Environmental factors – Environment/weather can affect your mood to exercise or procrastinate it

-- Resources – Availability of equipment to exercise or availability of a gym nearby can affect your exercising choices.
-Financial situation also plays a major role.
+- Resources – Availability of equipment to exercise or to join a gym.
+Financial situation plays a major role.

 - Genetics – Your genes could be a reason why you can do certain type of exercises and how well your body responds to it.